gregives/gregives.co.uk/contents/projects/icon-packs.md

 ![Promotional design for Squircle](/assets/images/dynamic/icon-packs/squircle3.png)

-I decided to offer Squircle as a free app, with a paid 'donation' app available for those who wanted to support the development.
+I decided to offer Squircle as a free app, with a paid "donation" app available for those who wanted to support the development.
 Squircle has now been downloaded more than 300,000 times and has more than 5,000 ratings.